-The Restated Text of the Spanish Companies Act as it currently stands may be consulted via this link: Spanish Companies Act
+The Restated Text of the Spanish Companies Act may be consulted via this link: Spanish Companies Act

-2. Circular 2/2018 of 12 June 2018 of the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores)
+Circular 1/2020, of 6 October, of the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores, CNMV)

-It establishes the Annual Corporate Governance Report models for listed companies, savings banks and other entities that issue securities admitted to trading on official securities markets and the Annual Remuneration Report models for the directors of listed companies and members of the board of directors and the control committee of savings banks that issue securities admitted to trading on official securities markets.
-The Official Annex to this ACGR has been prepared based on the standard form of Annex I included in the abovementioned circular.
+This Circular amends Circular 5/2013, of 12 June, which establishes the forms of Annual Corporate Governance Report for listed companies, savings banks and other entities that issue securities admitted to trading on official securities markets; and Circular 4/2013, of 12 June, which establishes the forms of Annual Remuneration Report for the directors of listed companies and members of the Board of Directors and the control committee of savings Banks that issue securities admitted to trading on official securities markets.

+The Official Annex to this ACGR has been prepared based on the standard form of Annex I included in Schedule II of the abovementioned Circular.

-The complete document can be consulted via the following link: CNMV Circular 2/2018 of 12 June 2018
+The complete document can be consulted via the following link: Circular 1/2020, of 6 October, of the CNMV